sewerai-org/yatzy-kata/README.md

 ### Small straight

-When placed on "small straight", if the dice read
+When placed on "small straight", four sequencial numbers.
+E.g. if the dice read

-- 1,2,3,4,6 scores 30.
+- 1,2,3,4,n scores 30.

 ### Large straight

-When placed on "large straight", if the dice read
+When placed on "large straight", five sequencial numbers.
+E.g. if the dice read

 - 2,3,4,5,6 scores 40.